 Functionally, the VA Cash-Out refinance loan replaces your existing mortgage instead of functioning like a home equity loan, which it is often confused for.
 A qualified borrower can refinance up to 100 percent of their home’s value in some cases.

 The Cash-Out refinance loan is a loan type available in any form – whether USDA, FHA, or conventional.
 Veterans generally choose to use the VA Cash-Out over other loan types because the period to pay off the loan is extended, and also, generally comes with a lower interest rate.

 Just like the VA Streamline Refinance loan, the home must be used as a principal dwelling by the owner.
-There is no set period of time that you must have owned your home, however, you must have sufficient equity to qualify for the loan.Click to see your VA loan eligibility (Jan 23rd, 2019)
+There is no set period of time that you must have owned your home, however, you must have sufficient equity to qualify for the loan.Verify your new rate (May 20th, 2019)

 Do I need my Certificate of Eligibility (COE) for a Streamline Refinance?

 Since you used your Certificate of Eligibility to get your first VA loan, it isn’t needed to qualify for a streamline refinance of your existing VA mortgage.

 Does the VA control mortgage interest rates for VA loan types?

 Do I have to use my current lender to refinance my VA loan?

 No, you do not.
 In fact, it is encouraged that you shop around between various lenders, as each will offer various interest rates for your VA loan.
 All that matters is that the lender is VA-approved.
 Because so many lenders out there finance VA loans, it makes sense to shop around.Verify your new rate (May 20th, 2019)